 Low prices and Trump's trade war are pushing these Northwest farmers to the brink

-Today, at ports along the Snake River, trucks unload grain to five-storey high bins along the banks.
-Most barges that pull up to the terminals carry the equivalent of 150 semi trucks worth of grain downriver to Portland.
+Today, at ports along the Snake River, trucks unload grain to five-story-high bins along the banks.
+Most barges that pull up to the terminals carry the equivalent of 150 semitrucks worth of grain downriver to Portland.

 To his west, snow is melting fast off the Blue Mountains on the remote Washington-Oregon border.
 These last few weeks have been drier than he'd prefer.